-In this article, we will take a look at the cloud-based monitoring and analytics platform, Datadog and how to manage it using Terraform.
-We will look at a few examples of how to create Datadog monitors and monitor automation using Terraform, and the datadog Terraform provider options.
+In this article, we will see how to use the cloud-based monitoring and analytics platform Datadog with Terraform.
+We will look at a few examples of how to create Datadog monitors and monitor automation using Terraform, and the Terraform datadog

 We will cover:

-See your Datadog account settings if you don’t know your API key, and create an application key on the same page if you don’t already have one.
+If you don’t know your API key, see your Datadog account settings and create an application key on the same page if you don’t already have one.

 provider "datadog" {